 CV to Resume Workshop

-Graduate Writing Center Coordinator Christina Trujillo will discuss the basics of resume writing, with a specific focus on how to effectively communicate information and experience from the standard Curriculum Vitae to a resume.
+Graduate Writing Center Coordinator Alexis Smith will discuss the basics of resume writing, with a specific focus on how to effectively communicate information and experience from the standard Curriculum Vitae to a resume.

 Work directly with Graduate Writing Center consultants to transfer skills, accomplishments, and experience from your CV to a resume and make yourself a compelling job candidate.
 Bring copies of both CV and resume to receive personalized, constructive feedback.
 Space is limited.